magomimmo/modern-cljs/doc/tutorial-08.md

 ## bREPLing with DOM manipulation

-Start by requiring the needed namespaces as usual
+For bREPling with the Shopping Form we first need to require the needed namespaces.

 ```clj
 cljs.user> (require '[modern-cljs.shopping :as shop] :reload